davidkhala/davidkhala/README.md

 - 🤔 Motto: Thanks for your confession, but don't find excuse for yourself, just act faster and harder.
 You need a plan or target, otherwise it will go nowhere.
 Can you tell me your plan by end of today?
 -->

-- 🔭 I’m currently working on @oracle
+- 🔭 I’m currently working on @GFT
 - 🌱 I’m currently learning @fnproject, CNCF(K8S), Ansible, Terraform, [DB ranking](https://db-engines.com/en/ranking)
 - 👯 I’m looking to collaborate on @Hyperledger-TWGC
 - 😄 Pronouns: `David` for most business use case.
 But my friends always call me `狼哥`